 Strategies for encouraging the body to enter ketosis include:

 Ketosis occurs when a lack of carbohydrates forces the body to use fat, not glucose, as its primary energy source.

 A person looking to reach ketosis should reduce their carb consumption to

-The more energy that a person uses during the day, the more food they need to eat for fuel.
+The more energy a person uses during the day, the more fuel they need.

 3. Fasting for short periods